notofonts/noto-docs/src/descriptions/NotoSansGunjalaGondi.md

-Noto Sans Gunjala Gondi is a sanserif design for texts in the Gunjala Gondi script.
+Noto Sans Gunjala Gondi is a sans serif design for texts in the Gunjala Gondi script.
 It contains 254 glyphs, 7 OpenType features, and supports 94 characters from 3 Unicode blocks.